Traffic Studies

 The City of Saskatoon is reviewing the intersection of 51st Street East and Millar Avenue to identify a permanent design that addresses safety and operational issues at this intersection.
 Engagement on this project is currently ongoing, and additional information can be found on the Connecting Millar engage page.

-The City of Saskatoon is reviewing the intersection of 22nd Street West and Confederation Drive to identify a permanent design that addresses the safety and operational issues that exist in the eastbound direction.
+The City of Saskatoon has completed a review of the intersection of 22nd Street West and Confederation Drive to identify a permanent design that addresses the safety and operational issues that exist in the eastbound direction.

 - Construct an eastbound slotted left-turn lane and an exclusive eastbound right-turn lane at the intersection of 22nd Street West and Confederation Drive.

-- Construct a new right-in access to 22nd Street West from Fairlight Crescent and convert the existing access at Fairmont Drive to a right-out access from 22nd Street West.
+- Convert the existing right turn out access at Fairmont Drive to a right turn in access from 22nd Street West.

-- Relocate the existing overhead guide sign located between Confederation Drive and Fairmont Drive farther west.
+- Relocate the existing overhead guide sign and roadside safety system located between Confederation Drive and Fairmont Drive farther west.

 - Construct a third eastbound travel lane with curb and gutter between Diefenbaker Drive and Confederation Drive.